Posted: 12/4/2012 | December 4th, 2012

 Your insights and advice helped us during our planning phase as we dove into what RTW meant and how to do it.
-We spent at least 6 months researching everything from weather patterns and itineraries to budgets and how to pack our backpacks.
+We spent at least six months researching everything from weather patterns and itineraries to budgets and how to pack our backpacks.

 How did you save for your trip?

 But it’s not as expensive to travel as everyone thinks.
-We read a lot of blogs about traveling on a budget and did our research to find the right airline tickets, tour operators, hostels and discount cards to make everything possible.
+We read a lot of blogs about traveling on a budget and did our research to find the right airline tickets, tour operators, hostels, and discount cards to make everything possible.

 What about life on the road has surprised you the most?

 Vacationers get to stay in nice places and spend money on trendy dinners and bottles of wine.
-Travelers nit-pick every expense…and many times end up with the more genuine experience.
+Travelers nit-pick every expense…and many times end up with a more genuine experience.
 No doubt, it is harder to travel than it is to vacation.
 But we also think the challenges make it more rewarding.

 How do you stay on budget when you travel?

 We travel as cheap as possible.
-We stay in hostels – usually dorms unless we’re in a country where private rooms are just as affordable.
+We stay in hostels, usually dorms unless we’re in a country where private rooms are just as affordable.
 We do a lot of research on our activities to make sure that our dollar is going as far as possible.
 We take public transportation.
 Traveling closer to the street is better anyway because you get more interaction with locals and have a more genuine experience.

 We also use the Cash Trails app to log every penny we spend.
 We tag our entries by country and by type (lodging, food, nightlife, activities, transportation, etc.) so that we can keep good track of our budget.